ryancurtisacosta/Cybersecurity/README.md

 Objective

-To build a network using Packet Tracer in order to get a better sense of what comprises the physical connections of network and to learn the Packet tracer platform.
+To build a network using Packet Tracer in order to get a better sense of what comprises the physical connections of a network and to learn the Packet tracer platform.
 Also, to demonstate my understanding of network protocols and services.

 Lessons Learned